temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule delete: Delete a Schedule

-The `temporal schedule delete` command deletes a Schedule.
-Deleting a Schedule does not affect any Workflows started by the Schedule.
+The `temporal schedule delete` command deletes a Schedule Deleting a Schedule does not affect any Workflows started by the Schedule

-If you do also want to cancel or terminate Workflows started by a Schedule, consider using `temporal workflow delete` with the `TemporalScheduledById` Search Attribute.
+If you do also want to cancel or terminate Workflows started by a Schedule, consider using `temporal workflow delete` with the `TemporalScheduledById` Search Attribute

 #### Options